Who are the main actors in the Rings of Power cast? The Rings of Power cast is huge, and with season 2 on the horizon, is still growing.

 Lenny Henry – Sadoc Burrows

 Lenny Henry is a veteran of British TV, and it shows.
-The actor has starred in the sci-fi series Doctor Who, the Netflix series The Sandman, and he will play’s a leading character in the prequel Witcher series, The Witcher: Blood Origin.
-He was one of the few characters who didn’t survive the first season of the series, so poor old Sadoc won’t be returning for future instalments of Rings of Power, unless it’s in the form of flashbacks.
+The actor has starred in the sci-fi series Doctor Who, and the Netflix series The Sandman, and he will play a leading character in the prequel Witcher series, The Witcher: Blood Origin.
+He was one of the few characters who didn’t survive the first season of the series, so poor old Sadoc won’t be returning for future instalments of Rings of Power unless it’s in the form of flashbacks.

 Joseph Mawle – Adar

 Adar is the corrupted Elf who leads the Orcs.
 He treats them like his children, and he plans to trigger the eruption of a volcano to cover the Southlands in darkness and smog to make it a suitable environment for them.
-He is played by Jospeh Mawle, who gives one of the most engaging performances in the series.
+He was played by Joseph Mawle, who gives one of the most engaging performances in the series.
+Sadly, the actor has been replaced for season 2.

 Daniel Weyman – The Stranger